7th Special Operations Squadron: Cold War

 In June 1975, Lt.
 Col. Thomas Bradley began his Special Operations career with his assignment to the 7th Special Operations Squadron, Rhein Main AB, Germany, serving as Chief Pilot, Operations Officer and in 1978 became the Squadron Commander.
 In 1979 the 7th SOS was named the Best Flying Squadron in USAFE.
 In 1977, the 7575th Operations Group was formed at Rhein-Main, realigning the 7th SOS under its control, until March 1983, when the 7th SOS transferred from USAFE to Military Airlift Command.
 Under this new alignment all special operations forces came into a chain of command from squadron through the 2d Air Division to 23d Air Force.

 When the 2nd Air Division was inactivated, the 39th Aerospace Rescue and Recovery Wing at Eglin AFB, Florida picked up the 7th SOS for training and logistics support.
 Operational control of the squadron resided with the Commander, Special Operations Task Force Europe (SOTFE) at Patch Barracks, Stuttgart-Vaihingen, West Germany.

 With the relocation of the 7406th to Greece, the 7th Special Operations Squadron was moved from Ramstein to Rhein-Main as one of the units shuffled as part of operation Creek Action.
 The 7406th's Hercules had been used for covert COMINT missions along the Eastern Bloc borders.
-The 7th SOS's MC-130Es, code-named Combat Talon, were no less mysterious and were also striking to look at with their matt black camouflage scheme and two large hooks on the nose.
+The 7th SOS's MC-130Es, code-named Combat Talon, were no less mysterious and were also striking to look at with their matte black camouflage scheme and two large hooks on the nose.

 It is these hooks that provided the clue to the covert task of these aircraft because they were the most visible element of the Fulton surface-to-air recovery system invented at the beginning of the 1960s and originally intended for fast and safe recovery of downed pilots from the ground or the sea as well as for the recovery of reconnaissance satellite capsules parachuting to earth.

 The recovery system was not generally known about until around 1965 when several C-130s went into action in the Vietnam War.
 Being also equipped with terrain following radar and a vast amount of ECM equipment, these special EC-130Es were ideally suited for dropping infiltrators and agents behind enemy lines and picking them up again.

 This, then, was the type of aircraft used in Europe by the 7th SOS as MC-130E Combat Talons.
 Although even today very little is known about this special unit.
 According to a Fact Sheet issued by the 1st SOW, the MC-130Es can be used for infiltration operations in which commando and sabotage units are dropped in enemy territory and for difficult air drops.
 For daytime drops the squadron employed high altitude low opening (HALO) drops.
 Drops after sunset were typically high altitude high opening (HAHO).
 Heavy equipment pallet drops were often from an extremely low altitude – drops from below fifteen meters were not exceptional.